01 of 20

-Degray is probably my favorite all around state park.
-They have nice facilities, great staff and beautiful natural trails and scenery.
-The 13,000 acre lake is located on the Caddo River, in the foothills of the Ouchaita Mountains.
+Lake Degray has nice facilities, great staff, and beautiful nature trails and scenery.
+The 13,000-acre lake is located on the Caddo River, in the foothills of the Ouachita Mountains.
 You can find almost every type of outdoor recreation and wildlife Arkansas has to offer within a short distance.

 03 of 20